v-DavidTang/SelfHelpContent/articles/microsoft.recoveryservices/recoveryservices-linuxvmbackupfails.md

 <properties
-    pageTitle="Backup of Linux VM fails with 'Could not communicate with the VM agent for snapshot status'" description="Linux VM 快照问题"
+    pageTitle="Backup of Linux Azure virtual machine fails with 'Could not communicate with the VM agent for snapshot status'" description="Linux VM 快照问题"
     service="microsoft.recoveryservices"
     resource="vaults"